B-AROL-O/ARNEIS/docs/howto/howto-control-rpi-poweredup.md

 TODO

-## Controlling using the Raspberrry Pi
+## Controlling from a Raspberrry Pi

 ### Install undera/pylgbst on the Raspberry Pi